bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-- new image goes here -->

-Let's talk about &quot;variable scopes&quot;.
-The scope of a variable corresponds to the locations in your code where you can use this variable.
+<p>Let's talk about &quot;variable scopes&quot;.
+The scope of a variable
+corresponds to the locations in your code where you can use this variable.</p>

-When you define&hellip; when you declare a variable outside of any functions, it's usable anywhere in your code.
+<p>When you define&hellip; when you declare a variable outside of any
+functions, it's usable anywhere in your code.
 It's considered as a &quot;global variable&quot;: it belongs to the &quot;global scope&quot;.
-So, the x variable here, can be used inside a function.
+So, the x variable here, can be used inside a function.</p>

-The console.log inside f1... if I execute f1... will display the value "1" because the variable here is &quot;global&quot;.
+<p>The console.log inside f1... if I execute f1... will display the value
+"1" because the variable here is &quot;global&quot;.
 If I've got another function... f2, that declares another variable y, and if I try to display this value from outside of the function, then it does not work...I've got an error: y is not defined.
 So, you've got &quot;local variables&quot;, and &quot;global variables&quot;.
-In the case of local variables, when a variable has the same name as a global variable, then the most local one wins.
+In the case of local variables, when a variable has the same name as a global variable, then the most local one wins.</p>

-If I try to display inside F2 the value of x, it will be the closest variable -the local one- that will be displayed.
+<p>If I try to display inside F2 the value of x, it will be the closest
+variable -the local one- that will be displayed.
 If I execute f2, then it will display &quot;x = 2&quot;, it's the value of the local one that is taken into account, not the value of the global one.
 We call this &quot;masking&quot;.
-The same&hellip; if I pass a parameter to a function, and if this parameter has the same name as a global variable, then it acts as a local variable, and it's the value of the local parameter that is taken into account.
+The same&hellip; if I pass a parameter to a function, and if this parameter has the same name as a global variable, then it acts as a local variable, and it's the value of the local parameter that is taken into account.</p>

-This x here, is not the global one: it's the one I passed as a parameter that has the value 10.
+<p>This x here, is not the global one: it's the one I passed as a parameter
+that has the value 10.
 Ok.
 So now, there are some little variations when I use &quot;let&quot; instead of &quot;var&quot;.
 Ok, let's see some examples.
 So, with JavaScript 6, I can use &quot;let&quot; instead of &quot;var&quot;.
 The global scope does not change.
-If I declare a global variable, it can be used anywhere.
+If I declare a global variable, it can be used anywhere.</p>

-But, if I declare a local variable, it's no more local to the whole function in which it is defined, but it's local to the block of instructions that is defined by an opening brace and a closing brace.
+<p>But, if I declare a local variable, it's no more local to the whole
+function in which it is defined, but it's local to the block of instructions that is defined by an opening brace and a closing brace.</p>

-If I try to use this variable here, that is defined in the block, outside of the block but inside of the function, the "a"..., the value of the variable "a" here, will not be the value of the local variable here, because this one does not exist, it's not usable here.
-It will be the global variable &quot;a&quot; that will be used.
+<p>If I try to use this variable here, that is defined in the block,
+outside of the block but inside of the function, the "a"..., the value of the variable "a" here, will not be the value of the local variable here, because this one does not exist, it's not usable here.
+It will be the global variable &quot;a&quot; that will be used.</p>

-This is why the printed value here, when I execute "f" is &quot;1&quot; and not &quot;4&quot;.
+<p>This is why the printed value here, when I execute "f" is &quot;1&quot; and
+not &quot;4&quot;.</p>

-If the variable was named "b" and if I tried to display it, then...
-I've got an error: &quot;b is not defined&quot;.
-Remember that if I used &quot;var&quot; in that case it works, because &quot;var&quot; will define a variable local to the whole function, not just to the block of instructions.
+<p>If the variable was named "b" and if I tried to display it, then...
+I've
+got an error: &quot;b is not defined&quot;.
+Remember that if I used &quot;var&quot; in that case it works, because &quot;var&quot; will define a variable local to the whole function, not just to the block of instructions.</p>

 <!-- end of video transcript 1.5.2 -->